What Hillary Told the NEA

 Mike Antonucci's Union Report appears Wednesdays; see the full archive

-When Hillary Clinton addressed the National Education Association board of directors in October 2015, it was to ensure that the union would endorse her candidacy for the Democratic presidential nomination before the start of the primaries
+When Hillary Clinton addressed the National Education Association board of directors in October 2015, it was to ensure that the union would endorse her candidacy for the Democratic presidential nomination before the start of the primaries.
+This she accomplished.

 Officially the campaign neither confirms nor denies the authenticity of the emails.